lzim/teampsd/chapter_2_manifesto.md

 Use effective communication (across all types of communication including emails, GitHub, Lucid, etc.).

-1. Assume everyone you’re communicating with is smarter than you and cares more than you and is busier than you
+Assume everyone you’re communicating with is smarter than you and cares more than you and is busier than you

 - Keep it short - use an active voice.
 - Use common words - avoid acronyms and technical jargon.
 - Use bold or italics to emphasize main points.
 - Use bullet statements to structure ideas.

-2. Include the full context and details necessary to make an informed decision
+Include the full context and details necessary to make an informed decision

 - List the "Bottom-Line-Up-Front" - what do you want?
 - State known facts bearing on the problem - what is important for people to know?
 - List assumptions - what gaps have you identified?
 - Describe solution alternatives and make recommendations where possible.
 - Make specific "asks" to individuals using the "@" function in discussion threads _and_ indicate when you need a response.

-3. Maintain a complete record
+Maintain a complete record

 - Use previous records of Teams meetings and GitHub discussions to track decisions and stay informed.
 - Maintain conversation records in discussion threads for discussions had outside of established meetings.
 - Follow up - an action passed is not an action complete.

-4. Stay positive
+Stay positive

 - Use emojis.
 - Use appropriate humor.
 - Use your webcam whenever possible.

 #### Active Listening

 We use active listening skills to ensure understanding and accurate tracking.

 - We work daily with team members and partners that are experts in their respective fields, and it is easy to lose track of a complex discussion.
 - We've found that reflecting-back requests and decisions in your own words has been the best method to reduce miscommunication and to keep track of all of our decisions or issues accurately.
 If you ever need help while scribing, always "tap" someone else on the team for assistance.
 - Ask for clarification and slow down if necessary.

-#### Active listening is a stance.
+#### Active listening is a stance

 Taking the stance that misunderstanding is the norm and using skills appropriate to that reality.